CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 ### Upload Upgrade Images

-To upload the Cumulus Linux or Cumulus NetQ images that you want to use for upgrade:
+To upload the Cumulus Linux or NetQ images that you want to use for upgrade:

-First download the Cumulus Linux disk images (*.bin* files) and Cumulus NetQ debian packages needed for upgrade from the {{<exlink url="https://cumulusnetworks.com/downloads/" text="Cumulus Downloads page">}}.
+First download the Cumulus Linux disk images (*.bin* files) and NetQ debian packages needed for upgrade from the {{<exlink url="https://cumulusnetworks.com/downloads/" text="Cumulus Downloads page">}}.
 Place them in an accessible part of your local network.

 If you are upgrading Cumulus Linux on switches with different ASIC vendors or CPU architectures, you will need more than one image.
 For NetQ, you need both the `netq-apps` and `netq-agent` packages for each variant.